Analysis | Stacey Abrams and the Democrats’ evolution on voter ID

 Warnock added: “But what has happened over the years is people have played with common-sense identification and put into place restrictive measures intended not to preserve the integrity of the outcome, but to select certain voters.
 That’s what I oppose.”

 Indeed, the past Warnock comments spotlighted by the Republican-oriented Senate Leadership Fund didn’t necessarily cast all voter ID as being out of bounds; each of the comments connected Republican efforts on that front to alleged voter suppression.
 Abrams’s past comments about Georgia’s S.B.
 202 are somewhat tougher to square with Manchin’s proposal, given that the bill allowed for using a state identification number in lieu of a photo ID for absentee ballot applications.
+(It’s not clear how Manchin’s voter ID proposal would apply to mail ballots.)

 But even accounting for that and the idea that opposing GOP voter ID bills isn’t the same as opposing all voter ID, what we saw last week was a significant rhetorical concession from some key Democrats.
 It wasn’t just that voter ID was worth the rest of Manchin’s package; it was that it wasn’t really a big deal at all to have a less-stringent version of such a law.

 Part of that, undoubtedly, is Democrats trying to focus on the art of the possible while not wanting to look like they have abandoned their past principles.
 Part of it could also be the fact that codifying such a federal proposal could actually reduce the barriers to voting in certain states in which GOP legislatures passed much tougher measures.
-And there is an emerging school of thought that even stricter voter ID rules may not be as suppressive as many Democrats once warned.
+There is an emerging school of thought that even stricter voter ID rules may not be as suppressive as many Democrats once warned.

 It’s also very difficult to separate from where polling on this issue has long been.
-A Monmouth University poll released Monday morning showed that 80 percent of Americans agreed with the statement that they, in general, support “requiring voters to show a photo ID in order to vote” — not just some form of ID, but photo ID.
+A Monmouth University poll released Monday morning showed 80 percent of Americans agreed with the statement that they, in general, support “requiring voters to show a photo ID in order to vote” — not just some form of ID, but photo ID.
+Fully 62 percent of Democrats agreed.

 The concept behind voter ID has long been a consensus issue for American voters.
 Democrats, confronted with a raft of GOP efforts to tighten voting rules at the state level, increasingly seem eager to fight more winnable battles.
 Not everyone is sold, but Abrams’s and Warnock’s comments seem to signal a notable shift from two very key Democrats.
-And on top of the lack of real pushback on Manchin’s voter ID proposal, it suggests we may have entered a new era in this debate.
+On top of the lack of real pushback on Manchin’s voter ID proposal, it suggests we may have entered a new era in this debate.